 No matter which type of detergent you choose, you should research septic safe brands and types.
 Make sure to keep an eye on the level of phosphates in the soaps.
 Algal growth is encouraged by high levels of phosphates.
 If algae growth occurs too quickly, the dissolved oxygen in your tank will become depleted.
 As mentioned before, your tank is its own ecosystem.
 Without oxygen, your tank will essentially “die”.
 This should be avoided at all costs.

 If you’ve never thought of this issue before, don’t worry!
 There’s always time to correct a bad habit.
 If you would like to start over with a fresh, clean tank, give us a call.
-Express Septic Pumping is available 24/7 for all of your pumping needs.
+Express Septic & Drain Cleaning is available 24/7 for all of your pumping needs.
 We will also provide you with a free inspection report.
 So this way, you can have peace of mind about your system’s health.
 Call us for a free estimate!